letsencrypt/acme-spec/draft-barnes-acme.md

   * The certificate contains a single subjectAltName of the form "\<token\>.acme.invalid".

-It is RECOMMENDED that the ACME server verify the challenge certificate using multi-path probing techniques to reduce the risk of DNS hijacking attacks.
+It is RECOMMENDED that the ACME server validation TLS connections from multiple vantage points to reduce the risk of DNS hijacking attacks.

-If the server presents a certificate matching all of the above criteria, then the validation is successful.
+If all of the above verifications succeed, then the validation is successful.
 Otherwise, the validation fails.

 ## Proof of Possession of a Prior Key